 - How does it handle data distribution to different channels and marketplaces?

-- How does it handle data versioning, rollback, and history tracking?
+- Does it offer features for data versioning, rollback, and history tracking?

 - What are the costs associated with the PIM system, including licensing, maintenance, and upgrades?